OGPH Pre-Dissertation Awards

 Request for Proposals

 The UM-SPH Office of Global Public Health (OGPH) supports opportunities for critical innovative multidisciplinary global health engagement, transparent partnership, and capacity building for students and faculty.
-Office of Global Public Health Pre-Dissertation Travel Awards provide a travel stipend of up to $5,000 to University of Michigan students (regardless of citizenship) who are enrolled in doctoral level programs at the School of Public Health, and who wish to conduct internationally-based pre-dissertation research.
-Travel can be to any country or countries, for any duration adequate to complete the goals described, and can be combined with other sources of funding to provide for longer or more complex activities.
+Office of Global Public Health Pre-Dissertation Travel Awards provide a travel stipend of up to $5,000 to any University of Michigan students (regardless of citizenship) who are enrolled in doctoral level programs at the School of Public Health, and who wishes to conduct internationally-based pre-dissertation research.
+Travel can be to any country or countries open to travel from the United States, for any duration adequate to complete the goals described, and can be combined with other sources of funding to provide for longer or more complex activities.
 Recipients must pass their comprehensives before travel begins but students can apply in anticipation of reaching candidacy.

-Once you click the "Begin My Application" button below, you will enter information about yourself, your degree program, and your travel proposal into an online form.
+Once you click the "Begin My Application" button, you will enter information about yourself, your degree program, and your travel proposal into an online form.
 You will then be asked to upload electronic copies of the following documents:

 - A proposal describing your preliminary project idea, including your rationale, objectives, and potential design, and methodology; and a description of the activities you plan to undertake during the pre-dissertation visit, as well as the projected benefits of the trip for your academic program and future career.
 If you will be working with an established research project, describe the organization and the activities in which you will be engaged.
 When applicable, identify the institution through which you will work and describe any institutional linkages to the UM.
 This proposal must be for the purpose of furthering your own dissertation plans, and not to assist on the work of your faculty advisor or other projects.
 The proposal must be three pages, single-spaced, maximum.
 You may use any spacing format that keeps your proposal within the three page limit).